TheTechTeen/RubyCourse/L04 Numbers/numbers.md

 3. Make a string that follows this format: "My number is: " and the sum of your two numbers from above, then print it.

 Good Job all, and let's get coding!
-Next Week: Working with source code.